City of Livermore website

 If your pet becomes ill or is injured, you should call your veterinarian or the one nearest to you.
 Local veterinarians' phone numbers are listed in the yellow pages of the phone book under Veterinarians.
 For cases after your vet's normal hours, an emergency veterinary clinic provides care for sick or injured pets.

-If you encounter an injured domestic animal that does not belong to you, please call Animal Control at (925) 371-4987.
+If you encounter an injured domestic animal that does not belong to you, please call Animal Services at (925) 371-4987.
 If an officer is available they will collect the animal and provide emergency veterinary care.
-If an officer is unavailable, the pet (not wildlife) may be taken to the Emergency Veterinary Hospital in Dublin.
+If an officer is unavailable, the pet (not wildlife) may be taken to the Emergency Veterinary Hospital in Dublin or San Ramon.
 Please provide the veterinarian with an address of where the animal was found.

 Tri-Valley Animal Emergency Center

 Under most circumstances these problems can be resolved without trapping the animal.
-In situations involving injured wildlife, please contact Animal Control at 925-371-4987.
+In situations involving injured wildlife, please contact Animal Services at (925) 371-4987.

 In keeping with current Fish and Game regulations, Animal Control will no longer be picking up animals that have been trapped by the general public.